cy6erninja/insider-test/README.md

   1. Go to your repository's Settings
   2. Select "Secrets and variables" → "Actions"
   3. Add a new repository secret named `BACKEND_URL` with your backend endpoint

-## Troubleshooting

-If you encounter case sensitivity issues with PSR-4 autoloading in the backend, the Dockerfile includes steps to fix directory casing during Docker builds.